atomicNum29/mediapipe-example/readme.md

 This project demonstrates how to run a Mediapipe model on a Raspberry Pi 5.
 The code is based on the examples provided in the [Mediapipe Samples repository](https://github.com/google-ai-edge/mediapipe-samples).

-However, the code has been modified to use the latest recommended camera module, **Picamera2**, instead of the default camera module.
+However, the code has been modified to use the latest recommended camera module, **Picamera2**, instead of the cv2.VideoCapture.

 ## Features
 - Mediapipe model integration on Raspberry Pi 5.